 More often than not, the quality of a hard-earned holiday is compromised by employers expecting on-holiday employees to perform certain tasks.
 A 2013 survey showed that 24% to 38% of these tasks included receiving text messages, e-mails and calls from work.
 69% said that they will bring at least one work-capable device with them on their holiday.

 It is quite impossible to enjoy a good holiday when workers constantly have work tasks on their minds, this is especially true when an on-holiday employee cannot do anything to solve a work problem.
 This could backfire with employees ending up even more tired and drained by worrying over overworking, as 34% of the same survey says that these workers very responsibly do the work, but not happily.
 29% of them say that they end up feeling that their bosses don’t respect their time and 24% do worry about the boundaries of their personal lives.

 The final takeaway from this is that holidays are meant to be relaxing, happy and fun, and that does not equate a loss to your work.
-Use this chance of August holidays to reap the benefits of going on holiday or letting your employees go on holiday.
+Use this year as a chance to reap the benefits of going on holiday.
+As well as doing the same for your employees.